-- 5. Arresting Officer Last Name: Enter the officer's last name and any suffix (i.e.: Jr., Sr., III, etc.) - 6.
-Arresting Officer First Name: Enter the officer's first name (no nicknames, titles, etc.) - 7.
-Arresting Officer Agency: Enter the arresting officer's agency as close to the following format as possible.
+5. Arresting Officer Last Name: Enter the officer's last name and any suffix (i.e.: Jr., Sr., III, etc.)

+6. Arresting Officer First Name: Enter the officer's first name (no nicknames, titles, etc.)

+7. Arresting Officer Agency: Enter the arresting officer's agency as close to the following format as possible.
 City or County name followed by PD or Co SO. (e.g. Atlanta PD, Hall Co SO,GSP Post 10, DNR region 3).
 It is important the agency names are consistent within a given agency in the event that the arresting agency needs to be identified at a later time.

-A1 resti ng Officer Inform ation
+Arresti ng Officer Information

-Arresting Officer Last Name Arresting Officer Firs t Name
+Arresting Officer Last Name Arresting Officer First Name

 OPERATOR STANDARD

-Arresting Officer Agen icy State of the Company
+Arresting Officer Agency

 SAMPLE AGENCY